spurintel/monocle-sdk-android/README.md

 ## Example app
 This example includes collecting host telemetry and geolocation in addition to the Monocle assessment, and provides better UI elements and error handling.
 * [Monocle Android Example App](https://github.com/spurintel/monocle-example-android)

-## JavaDocs (KDocs)

-API Docs can be generated from the command line using the Dokka Gradle plugin and will be written to the `docs` directory.

-* ./gradlew [dokkaGfm|dokkaJavadoc|dokkaHtml]

-HTML docs have been pre-built and included in this repo under `docs`.

 ## FAQ